-Images should be referred to as Figure 1, Figures 2-3, etc.
+Images should be referred to as Figure 1, Figures 2-3, etc. Tables should be referred to as Table 1, Tables 2-3, etc.

 Please note the colon after the figure number and the terminating full point, even if the caption is not a full sentence.
-Please do not place endnotes within a figure caption.
+Please do not place endnotes within a caption.